iconify/documentation/documents/pages/icons/all.md

 For reading icon sets, you can use:

 - [Iconify Utils](../tools/utils/index.md) for JavaScript.
-- [Iconify JSON Tools](../tools/json/index.md) for PHP (also available for JavaScript, but deprecated).
+- [Iconify JSON Tools](../tools/json/index.md) for PHP, deprecated and unmaintained.

 ## Helper functions {#helpers}